apparata/SQLiteKit/README.md

 ## License

-SQLiteKit is released under the MIT license.
-See `LICENSE` file for more detailed information.
+SQLiteKit is public domain.
+See UNLICENSE file for details.

 # Table of Contents